 the weekly online newsletter, The Chronicler,

-and are answered by Admissions Director Tom McFadden.
+and are answered by former Admissions Director (now VP Enrollment) Tom McFadden.

 Use the menu to the right to navigate to a different topic.